Braces costs vary depending on type of braces and degree of complexity.

 Factors to take in consideration when quoting for orthodontic treatment include:

-- Types of Braces – Metal, Ceramic and Lingual
+- Types of Braces – Metal and Ceramic

 - Degree of difficulty

-Metal Braces – Metal Braces are the preferred orthodontic treatment for dentists as .
+Metal Braces – Metal Braces are the most well-known orthodontic appliance, having been around for over 100 years .
 They use thin metal wires, stainless steel brackets and elastic bands (band colours can be chosen by patient).
+The benefit of metal braces lies in the strength of the stainless steel.
+Given the sturdy nature of stainless steel, they are able to correct major orthodontic issues, all at a reasonably low cost.

 Cost: Metal braces at our Richlands Dentists and Springfield Dentist start at $6000.

 Ceramic Braces – Ceramic braces are the same as metal braces except tooth coloured porcelain is used instead of stainless steel.
+Introduced in the 1980’s, ceramic braces have been around for over 30 years and continue to deliver exceptional results for our patients.
 Our Springfield and Richlands dentists find patients often opt for ceramic braces due to its perfect blend of powerful performance and aesthetic appeal.

 Cost: Ceramic braces at our Richlands Dentists and Springfield Dentist start at $8000.
 Ceramic braces tend to cost more than their metal counterpart, due to the varying costs of material used.